 When my husband and I first arrived in Perth after a few weeks of travelling on the way, we both had just one suitcase each from which to start our new lives.
 A year later upon moving house, that same suitcase was too small to transport all the children’s books I had acquired over just one year!
 It’s an obsession, but a healthy one as I’m sure anyone who would be interested enough to read this would certainly understand!

 “She is too fond of books, and it has turned her brain.” – Louisa May Alcott.

 Children’s books have always brought me so much joy and I hope that some day I will finally get my act together and see my first book published!
-For now, I am happy with illustrating for the pure joy of it (as well as the odd job here and there).
+For now, I am happy with illustrating for the pure joy of it (as well as my wonderful commissions).

 I’ll be using this blog to post book reviews and discuss current topics in the children’s book world, and maybe even some exhibition reviews.
 If you are a parent, teacher, educator or someone who works with children or has an interest in children’s books, illustration or museums, I’d love for you to follow along.